sharetribe/flex-docs/src/docs/tutorial/introduction/index.md

 turn Saunatime marketplace to CottageDays marketplace.
 At the end of this part, we deploy CottageDays marketplace to Heroku.

+**Part 2: Extend the data model**<br /> Learn how to extend listing entity with marketplace specific data.
+Then we show the new info on listing page and we also add a search filter for it.

 ## Prerequisites

 FTW-daily is created on top of [React](https://reactjs.org/),